 You may mean many things to the world, but for someone, you mean the world.
 From those silly early morning conversations to learning each other’s quirks to holding onto one other through illness and growing old with that special someone, marriage gives you a great window seat to this life.

 In a marriage, you are able to enjoy the simple things in life with someone forever.
 Be it travel, everyday conversations, mood swings, caring for elderly parents and children, sharing kitchen duties, to sharing life experiences.
-Even better yet are the myriad memories you can make with someone in a marriage and the camaraderie you can build up slowly over the years in a marriage.

 1. To figure out your relationship problems